Answering Your Domestic Partnership Questions

 When couples enter committed relationships, they often want legal recognition for that relationship.
 In Florida, the best way to do this, short of marriage, is to enter a domestic partnership recognized by your municipality.

-At Stuart N. House, P.A., our Coral Springs domestic partnership attorney can help you understand the ins and outs of domestic partnerships.
+At his Fort Lauderdale law firm, Stuart N. House, P.A., Mr. House will use his over 30 years of knowledge working as a domestic partnership attorney to help you understand the ins and outs of domestic partnerships.

 Regardless of a couple’s sexual orientation, a domestic partnership can provide some legal recognition that the relationship is indeed “real.”
 It also enables partners to enter into cohabitation agreements that can define their financial and personal obligations.

 There are a few requirements for establishing a domestic partnership in Florida:

 - Both parties must be 18 and unrelated to each other by blood.

 - Neither can be married or engaged in another domestic partnership.

 - Both must consider each other immediate family.

 - Both parties must cohabit in a residence together.